 I checked myself into psychotherapy at the age of 21.
 However, in hindsight, I didn’t take the benefits of psychotherapy seriously until my third year into it.
 That was because I went into my sessions with the Mr Know It all attitude:

 ‘Yeah, I’ve read the research behind it.
 I know my issues.’

 However, intellectualising and/ or verbalising your issues are one thing, but processing them and grieving through them are a different other ball game.

 Now, if you’re wondering if you need therapy, here is a simple, helpful checklist I stole from Mark Manson’s article.

-I’ll argue that many people struggling in different areas of their lives from relationships to personal finance have emotional stories that are out of touch with from their past.
+I’ll argue that many people struggling in different areas of their lives from relationships to their financial lives have emotional stories that are out of touch with from their past.
 They often experienced past traumas, difficult childhoods and negative experiences that they themselves have not confronted and/or are completely unaware of.
 Yet, they go on years after years of chasing superficial fixes and are oblivious to their own emotional realities.

-For example, through the years, I could always be charismatic with girls that I wasn’t emotionally invested in.
+For example, through the years in my relationships, I could always be charismatic with women that I wasn’t that emotionally invested in.
 It didn’t matter if she was hot or not, as long as I wasn’t emotionally invested, I could ‘perform’.
-However, when it came to a woman I actually felt something for, I would screw it up in the multitude of ways possible.
+However, when it came to a woman I actually felt something for, I’ll go on to screw it up in the multitude of ways possible.

 Through therapy, you’re forced ask better questions: